-How well do your employees understand their health care benefits?
+How engaged are your employees with their health care benefits?
+Do they understand them?
 It’s a universal challenge for employers.
 A study performed by the International Foundation of Employee Benefit Plans found a gap in employee benefits: communication.
 1

-5 tips to help employees understand and use their benefits in the new plan year:
+5 tips to help employees understand and use their benefits:

 1. Reach out to employees in multiple ways, and often.

 Many companies only talk about benefits during open enrollment.
 That’s not enough.
 With a year-round communication strategy, you can explain complex topics in bite-size pieces.
 For instance, you can send timely reminders to select a primary care provider or get a flu shot.
 A mid-year benefits fair can help to check in with employees.

 Also consider your workforce and how they communicate throughout the day.
 An enrollment confirmation email is a good start, but you may also need to mail information to employees’ homes.
 By communicating in multiple ways – email, onsite meetings, printed collateral, an online portal and mail – you can reach more of your employee population.
 Whether online, in person or in print, be consistent in your message and steer clear of jargon.
 Visual aids like maps, graphs and tables can make details easier to understand and remember.

 Benefits can be complicated.
 Build on what employees already know about their previous benefits and explain what’s different.
 Be upfront about changes like increased copays or higher deductibles to help prevent cost surprises.
 It’s also important to explain the “why” behind the changes, especially if your company has adopted a different approach to health benefits.2